henryw374/blog/posts/why-not-interop.md

 programming language though, raise [an issue!](https://github.com/tc39/proposal-temporal/issues/1233).
 That improved error message may be my greatest contribution to humanity to date ;-)

-# What about traditional wrappers like tick or clojure.java-time ?
+# What about wrappers like juxt/tick or clojure.java-time ?

 These are traditional wrappers and definitely come with trade-offs.
+There is a section in the tick README, [Should you use tick for date-time work?](https://github.com/juxt/tick#should-you-use-tick-for-date-time-work) which tries to offer an objective guide on the choices available.

 In my work we use date logic a lot, which I think means it's an environment where it's worth learning to use a wrapper because of the extra+improved API.
 That being said, I use a wrapper for 80% of regular date-arithmetic - for things I consider more obscure or esoteric, or where performance might suffer, I drop to cljc.java-time (which tick is using under the hood) - and in very rare cases - plain interop.